flipkart-incubator/springy-heads/README.md

     }
 }
 ```
-Once this config class is defined, you can set it to the container
+Once this config class is defined, you can set it to the manager
 ```java
 chatContainer.setConfig(new CustomChatHeadConfig(this, 0, 100);
 ```